Turning data into action with intelligent digital twins

 Historically, “What if” has been a defensive question for business.
 What if there’s a problem, what if there’s a delay, what if there’s a shortage?
 And of course, being ready with answers to those questions is valuable, and always will be.
 But now, “what if” can become a much more powerful question: what if we wanted to do something more?

-It’s a moment for innovation, for companies ready to become masters of change.
+It’s a moment for innovation, for companies ready to become deep experts at change.

 Learn more about Accenture Technology Vision 2021.